16 Best Wiki Software Tools in 2026

 Discover the best Confluence alternatives.

-Hosted vs. self-hosted wiki software
+Hosted cloud-based wiki software

 Examples of hosted wiki software: